cloudfoundry-community-attic/cf-services-contrib-release/src/services/README.md

 ## BOSH Release

-The structures used to deploy these services with BOSH can be found in http://github.com/cloudfoundry/cf-services-contrib-release/
+The structures used to deploy these services with BOSH can be found in the root folder of http://github.com/cloudfoundry/cf-services-contrib-release/

 ## OSS Contributions